 Why is pollution a problem for bike commuters?

 The problem of air quality is extremely serious in many major cities, with estimates of over 3,000 deaths resulting from pollution caused by ‘fine particulate matter’ (or PM2.5) and ozone (O3) in New York City (the biggest city in the USA by population).
-This is just one example and unfortunately there are many more areas across North America and around the world
+This is just one example and unfortunately, there are many more areas across North America and around the world where air pollution continues to be a public health concern.

 What is PM 2.5 and why is it so harmful?